-The Examination Office will register the thesis in the Campus Management System with the preliminary working title, the advisors and the start date.
+The Examination Office will register the start of the Specialization Phase in the Campus Management System.
+As soon as the module Specialization Phase is passed by presenting a talk in the Seminar on Specialization Phase (6 months after starting date) the thesis is registered in Campus Management System with the preliminary working title, the advisors and the start date.
 The deadline for submission of the thesis is calculated by the system and monitored by the Examination Office (12 months after starting date).
 These information are visible for the student in the Campus student portal.
 The following points are worthy of note:

-- The application for the Master's thesis will be accepted by Ms. Müller, if all four meteorology modules of the 1st and 2nd MSc semester are entered in the Campus Management System.
+- The application for the Specialization Phase will be accepted by Ms. Müller, if all four meteorology modules of the 1st and 2nd MSc semester are entered in the Campus Management System.
 The modules Soft Skills and Complementary Elective may still be incomplete and should be completed in the course of the Specialization Phase. - If the oral module exam has already been passed in one or more of the meteorological modules but has not yet been entered, an e-mail from the Responsible Lecturer to Ms. Müller, confirming the successful completion of the module, is sufficient. - Important: If one of the four Master modules has not been passed because course components ("Teilleistungen") have not yet been completed and therefore the prerequisites for the oral examination have not yet been met, please speak to the study advisor Prof. Dr. Andreas H. Fink, to prevent an unnecessary delay of the study by one semester. - Deadline extensions are handled very restrictively and are only possible in justified individual cases.

-3. The module Specialization Phase
+6. The module Specialization Phase

 Formally, the first six months of final thesis work belong to the module Specialization Phase.
 In these six months, a seminar will be given in the Seminar on the Specialization Phase ("Studierendenseminar") in the context of the Scientific Concept Development.
-It should be noted that this seminar must be given in the "Studierendenseminar" that usually takes place during the lecture period on Wednesdays from 15:45-17:15 o'clock.
-Suggestions for dates and seminar titles should be sent to Kathi Maurer, ideally before the semester starts.
-The current seminar-calendar can be found on the website.
+It should be noted that this seminar must be given in the "Studierendenseminar" that usually takes place during the lecture period on Wednesdays from 16:00-17:30 o'clock.
+After booking a date in the respective Ilias course dates and seminar titles should be sent to Kathi Maurer.

 Important: Please register in the Campus Management System before the seminar on the Specialization Phase.
-Formally, this is possible when 3 of the 4 master modules in meteorology in the Campus Management System have been passed.
+Formally, this is possible when all of the 4 master modules in meteorology in the Campus Management System have been passed.